ENTRIES FOR THE 2012 PRIZE ARE NOW CLOSED. UPDATED INFORMATION FOR 2013 SUBMISSIONS WILL POSTED SOON.

 Books must be submitted by agents or publishers, nominations from individuals will not be considered.

-AND send two copies of each nominated book to:
+Please send FOUR COPIES of each nominated book to:

-Three further copies will be requested of books which make the shortlist.
+Further copies may be requested of books which make the shortlist.

-There is no entry fee for nominated titles but publishers will be asked for a £50 per shortlisted title as a contribution to marketing costs.
+There is no entry fee for nominated titles but publishers will be asked for £50 + VAT per shortlisted title as a contribution to marketing costs.

 The covering letter should state that the books are nominated for the Bread and Roses Award, and should give relevant contact details for the agent/publisher and the address and email address of the writer.